gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

     #.
 Modify the code to just turn left.
     #.
 Modify the code to just turn right.
     #.
-Modify the code to turn left then right at each speed.
+Modify the code to turn left then right at each speed as the speed of turning is increased..

 ----